2D despiking#

 Remove (single trace) noise bursts from seismic data using an user-defined moving 2D window (time x ntraces) approach:

-3. Compare reference trace amplitudes with computed background amplitudes using user-specified threshold and
+- Compare reference trace amplitudes with computed background amplitudes using user-specified

 Usage#